haiwen/seafile-admin-docs/manual/administration/seafile_gc.md

 ## Run GC

+!!! note
+    If your Seafile server is deployed with Docker, make sure you have enter the container before executing the script:

+    ```sh
+    docker exec -it seafile bash
+    ```

+    For all scripts in this document, is located in `/opt/seafile/seafile-server-latest`:

+    ```sh
+    cd `/opt/seafile/seafile-server-latest # valid both Docker-base Seafile and binary-package-base Seafile
+    ```

+    This is also required for the other scripts in this document.

 ### Dry-run Mode

 To see how much garbage can be collected without actually removing any garbage, use the dry-run option: